How to Summarize Long Documents with AI in Your Workflows

 For anything over ~50 pages, add a Transform node that splits the text into chunks of around 4,000 tokens, with a small overlap (a few sentences) so context isn't lost at boundaries.
 Then iterate the AI step with a Loop node.

-Step 4: Summarize with the AI Agent
+Step 4: Summarize with a Connector Node in Agent Mode

 Summarize the document below.
 Be specific - prefer facts and numbers over